RuparnaMukherjee/ror_dev_interview_march_2025/README.md

 https://pokeapi.co/
 ```

 2. Make a route for creating Pokemon Teams.
+You can either take in the user's pokenames, or ids of pokemon, or just randomly assign pokemon, up to you.

 3. The teams should be able to be saved to the database somehow.
 (Don't worry about any kind of Users table for now, just the pokemon stuff)